dpalleti/web_stats/README.md

 # Web Analysis Prototype

-This is a Ruby on Rails application designed for in-house web analysis, providing REST API endpoints to analyze web stats efficiently.
+This is a Ruby on Rails application designed for in-house web analysis, providing REST API endpoints to analyze web stats.

+This project emphasized the importance of designing solutions that balance data accuracy, speed, and maintainability, showcasing my skills in backend development, database optimization, and performance testing
 ## Requirements

 - **Ruby version**: 3.1.6